My Name Is Earl season 2

-The second season of My Name Is Earl originally aired from September 21, 2006, to May 10, 2007.
+The second season of My Name Is Earl originally aired from September 21, 2006, to May 10, 2007, on NBC.
 The season consisted of 23 episodes.
-The DVD was originally released on September 25, 2007.
+The DVD of the season was originally released on September 25, 2007.
 Its bonus material included deleted scenes, commentary tracks on selected episodes, as well as other features.

 Unlike the previous season, there was a loose story arc, in which Joy steals a truck and accidentally kidnaps a man inside it.
-As this was her third strike, Joy faces life imprisonment, leading to her trial in the season finale.
+As this was her third strike, Joy faced life imprisonment, leading to her trial in the season finale.